cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 Along with the type definition, the next important component of the `keeper.go` file is the `keeper`'s constructor function, `NewKeeper`.
 This function instantiates a new `keeper` of the type defined above, with a `codec`, store `keys` and potentially references to other modules' `keeper`s as parameters.
 The `NewKeeper` function is called from the [application's constructor](#constructor-function).
 The rest of the file defines the `keeper`'s methods, primarily getters and setters.

-To learn more about `keepers`, [click here](../building-modules/keeper.md).

 ### Command-Line and REST Interfaces

 Each module defines command-line commands and REST routes to be exposed to end-user via the [application's interfaces](#application-interfaces).
 This enables end-users to create messages of the types defined in the module, or to query the subset of the state managed by the module.

 #### CLI

-Generally, the commands related to a module are defined in a folder called `client/cli` in the module's folder.
+Generally, the [commands related to a module](../building-modules/module-interfaces.md#cli) are defined in a folder called `client/cli` in the module's folder.
 The CLI divides commands in two category, transactions and queries, defined in `client/cli/tx.go` and `client/cli/query.go` respectively.
 Both commands are built on top of the [Cobra Library](https://github.com/spf13/cobra):

 - Transactions commands let users generate new transactions so that they can be included in a block and eventually update the state.
 One command should be created for each [message type](#message-types) defined in the module.
 The command calls the constructor of the message with the parameters provided by the end-user, and wraps it into a transaction.
 The SDK handles signing and the addition of other transaction metadata.
 - Queries let users query the subset of the state defined by the module.
 Query commands forward queries to the [application's query router](../core/baseapp.md#query-routing), which routes them to the appropriate [querier](#querier) the `queryRoute` parameter supplied.

-To learn more about modules CLI, [click here](../building-modules/module-interfaces.md#cli).

 #### REST

-The module's REST interface lets users generate transactions and query the state through REST calls to the application's [light client daemon](../core/node.md#lcd) (LCD).
+The [module's REST interface](../building-modules/module-interfaces.md#rest) lets users generate transactions and query the state through REST calls to the application's [light client daemon](../core/node.md#lcd) (LCD).
 REST routes are defined in a file `client/rest/rest.go`, which is composed of:

 - A `RegisterRoutes` function, which registers each route defined in the file.
 This function is called from the [main application's interface](#application-interfaces) for each module used within the application.
 The router used in the SDK is [Gorilla's mux](https://github.com/gorilla/mux).
 - Custom request type definitions for each query or transaction creation function that needs to be exposed.
 These custom request types build on the base `request` type of the Cosmos SDK:
     +++ https://github.com/cosmos/cosmos-sdk/blob/7d7821b9af132b0f6131640195326aa02b6751db/types/rest/rest.go#L47-L60
 - One handler function for each request that can be routed to the given module.
 These functions implement the core logic necessary to serve the request.

-To learn more about modules REST interface, [click here](../building-modules/module-interfaces.md#rest).

 ## Application Interface

-Interfaces let end-users interact with full-node clients.
+[Interfaces](../interfaces/interfaces-intro.md) let end-users interact with full-node clients.
 This means querying data from the full-node or creating and sending new transactions to be relayed by the full-node and eventually included in a block.

 The main interface is the [Command-Line Interface](../interfaces/cli.md).
 The CLI of an SDK application is built by aggregating [CLI commands](#cli) defined in each of the modules used by the application.
 The CLI of an application generally has the `-cli` suffix (e.g. `appcli`), and defined in a file called `cmd/appcli/main.go`.
 The file contains: